almet/notmyidea/content/pages/resume.md

 ---
 save_as: resume/index.html
 slug: resume
-title: Alexis Métaireau / Resume
+title: Alexis Métaireau
 ---

-# Alexis Métaireau - Resume
+Here is a resume.

 ---